The Science of Breast Milk Supply and How to Increase Your Supply

 Increasing Breast Milk Supply: The Facts

-First, it is imperative that you determine if you truly have a low milk supply.
-There are many reasons why mothers may believe their supply to be low when it is not actually the case.
+First, you must determine if you truly have a low milk supply.
+There are many reasons why mothers believe their supply to be low when it is not actually the case.
+We highly recommend contacting an IBCLC for a personal consult to address possible latch or lactation issues which could be impacting your breastfeeding journey.
 Check out this article by Breastfeeding USA for more details.

 Our bodies know how much milk to produce based on demand.
-Removing more milk will inform our system that an increase in supply is needed.
-There are a few methods which can help accomplish this:
+Removing more milk will inform our bodies that an increase in breast milk supply is needed.
+There are a few methods that can help accomplish this:

-Double pump: After baby is done feeding, pump for 5-10 minutes.
+Double pump: After the baby is done feeding, pump for 5-10 minutes.
 This artificially increases the demand for milk which should enhance your supply.
-You can do this after the same feed every day (first morning feed is best since supply is shown to be higher then) or try after every feed.
+You can do this after the same feed every day (the first-morning feed is best since supply is shown to be higher) or try after every feed.

 Power pump: Spend an hour alternating between pumping and resting (pump 20 min, rest 10, pump 10, rest 10, pump 10).
 Even if you don’t believe you are getting any additional milk during the last pumps, this mimics a growth spurt and will increase supply.

-Rent a hospital-grade pump for a few days.
-These pumps are not as portable, but they are more powerful.
+These pumps are not as portable, but they’re more powerful.
 They will allow you to remove milk more efficiently and therefore increase demand.
-These pumps are also available for purchase, however with an average $1000 price tag, most mothers prefer to rent.
-Utilize the pump in conjunction with your typical nursing schedule.
+These pumps are available for purchase, however, with an average $1000 price tag, most mothers prefer to rent.
+Use the pump in addition to your typical nursing schedule.